dart-lang/site-www/src/tools/dart-tool.md

 For additional help on any of the commands, enter `dart help <command>` or follow the links in the **More information** column.
-You can also get details on `pub` commands — for example, `dart help pub outdated`.
+You can also get details on `pub` commands—for example, `dart help pub outdated`.

 [`dartdoc`]: {{site.pub-pkg}}/dartdoc